 single, and there will only be one event fired.
 This is a limitation of the Lutron controller which doesn’t give Home Assistant any way of knowing when a single-action button is released.

 This integration uses keypad programming to identify scenes.
-Currently, it works with seeTouch, hybrid seeTouch, main repeater, homeowner, and seeTouch RF tabletop keypads.
+Currently, it works with seeTouch, hybrid seeTouch, main repeater, homeowner, Pico, and seeTouch RF tabletop keypads.
 The Lutron scene platform allows you to control scenes programmed into your SeeTouch keypads.

 After setup, scenes will appear in Home Assistant using the area, keypad and button name.

-Any configured Powr Savr occuancy sensors will be added as occupancy binary sensors.
+Any configured Powr Savr occupancy sensors will be added as occupancy binary sensors.
 Lutron reports occupancy for an area, rather than reporting individual sensors.
 Sensitivity and timeouts are controlled on the sensors themselves, not in software.

 - alias: "keypad button pressed notification" trigger: - platform: event event_type: lutron_event event_data: id: office_pico_on action: single action: - service: notify.telegram data: message: "pico just turned on!"